saantiaguilera/feature-flags/README.md

     override fun provide(feature: FeatureFlag): FeatureFlagResult {
         return repository.getFeatures()[feature.key]
-            ?.let { FeatureFlagResult.create(it) } // If not null, we return an existing result with it's value ?: FeatureFlagResult.create(feature.value, exists = false) // If null we return the default value }
+            ?.let { FeatureFlagResult(feature, it) } // If not null, we return an existing result with it's value ?: FeatureFlagResult(feature) // If null we return the default value }
 }
 ```